 We recognize the presence of oppression, and its foundation in judgments based on race, religion, national origin, age, sexual orientation, gender, gender identity, class, and disability, among other discriminatory markers.
 We recognize that many people experience an intersection of oppressions, which can be fostered by both individuals and society’s institutions.
 We strive to eradicate oppression, including systemic oppression, which is implicit within our society and often unrecognized.

 Domestic violence is rooted in patriarchy and sexism, impacting people of all backgrounds and experiences.
 Yet African Americans, Indigenous Peoples and other People of Color, who have inevitably experienced institutional oppression and discrimination due to racism, are especially vulnerable to domestic violence and must overcome the greatest barriers to safety and self-determination.
 As we advocate for and support survivors with marginalized identities, including women, the LGBTQI+ community and immigrants, we will ensure that the voices and perspectives of People of Color within these communities are centered in order to decrease systemic barriers.
 Click here to see our full Racial Equity statement and here to see our Black Lives Matter statement.

 We recognize that the inequality and oppression of women is a key factor in the perpetuation of domestic violence, with negative repercussions for the health of the entire community.
-We commit to working for the full equality of women.
+We commit to working for the full equality of all.